jonasschneider/momentum/README.md

 Backend
 -------
 As Momentum is Rack-based, the server will deliver all requests to a Rack app.
+This Rack app is the argument to `Momentum.start`.
 The simplest possible solution is to just use your regular Rack app with the Momentum backend.
 SPDY requests to your app will cause your application code to be executed in the SPDY server itself.